systematic-magic/aop/references.rst

 		:alt: Journal title
 		:scale: 60%

 	- Year should be presented in full (4 digits) and should be followed by semicolon (;).
-There can be a space after semicolon (but this is not mandatory).
+There can be a space after semicolon (not mandatory, but consistency should be maintained).

 	.. image:: /_static/html_cdo_year.png
 		:alt: Year